zgrguric/Xahau-Dev-Contest/README.md

 - **Start Date**: January 13, 2024 12:00CET
 - **End Date**: January 31, 2024 23:59CET
+### **Winners Announcement**
+- **Date**: January 31, 2024
 ---
+### **Judging Panel**
+- **Richard Holland** (XRPL-Labs)
+- **José Antonio Lázaro** (InFTF)
+- **Denis Angell** (XRPL-Labs)
+- **Robert Kiuru** (XRPL-Labs)

+---

+### **Evaluation Criteria**
+The jury will assess submissions based on the following criteria:
+- **Novelty**
+The originality and innovativeness of the idea, including significant optimizations or unique applications that leverage Xahau’s distinctive features.
+- **Effective Use of Hooks or Xahau Features** Demonstrated proficiency and creativity in utilizing the new Hooks functionalities to enhance the project's capabilities.
+- **Business Application**
+The solution's potential to address real-world challenges and provide tangible business value, including its relevance and applicability in practical scenarios.

+Projects showcasing exceptional implementation or real-world applicability, even if inspired by existing concepts, are strongly encouraged.

+---

+### **Submission Requirements**
+1. Submit a functional project via a Pull Request.
+2. Include basic documentation (e.g., `README.md`).
+3. Publish or send a link to your project via email: [contests@xahau.network](mailto:contests@xahau.network).
+4. Post or link to a detailed X thread/tweet explaining your project's journey.
+5. Post a **mandatory tweet** announcing participation and another when submitting for final review.

 ### **How to Participate**

 1. **How to Get Started & Submit Your Work**: